exadg/exadg/README.md

 **ExaDG** is published under the [GPL-3.0 License](LICENSE).
 This project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+**ExaDG** contains third party libraries.
+These libraries are located in the bundled folder and are **copyrighted by their authors**.
+You can find the licence files and links to the original sources in the bundled folder.

 ## Releases

 This project is currently in a pre-release status.